 The Suzuki Method is famous for starting children at a very young age.
 (Sometimes as young and two or three years old!)
 It is somewhat more common for children to begin their studies between the ages of five and seven.
-While there are some teachers who would prefer not to start children over the age of eight, it is not too late to begin lessons as an older student.
-These older children often have the advantages of more maturity and better motor skills to aid them in their study.
+While there are some teachers who would prefer NOT to start children over the age of eight, it is not too late to begin lessons as an older student.
+These older children often have the advantages of more maturity and more developed motor skills to aid them in their study.

 When all is said and done, perhaps the most important factors in deciding when to begin your child's lessons include the extent to which your child wants lessons, your child's ability to sustain concentration, your personal knowledge of your child's temperament when faced with challenges, and your personal ability to commit time and energy to your child's efforts in lessons and at home.

 4.)
 Is there a list of other teachers in the area?